tdongsi/bart-parking/README.md

 ### How to run

-Run the `main.py` script and input username and password as shown below.
+Run the `main.py` script and input your username and password, as shown below.

 ```
 C:\Github\bart-parking\bart>python main.py